10 Bushcraft and survival skills you should try this winter

 While starting a fire in winter is more challenging, tracking - identifying and following animal tracks - is much easier.
 In the snow, you can see almost all tracks, quite the opposite of leaves and grass in summer.

-Reading tracks in the snow is great because, except wet, clayey sand, there's no better substrate for discovering clear footprints.
+Reading tracks in the snow (Here is my guide to animal tracks in the snow) is great because, except wet, clayey sand, there's no better substrate for discovering clear footprints.
 It's easier to identify the animal that left the tracks.

 By walking in the snow, you can become familiar with entire footprints, while at other times of the year you may only find partial prints.
 Identifying a clear track is like a gift, and it will help you at other times.